bbaig1/Readme/README.md

   Predicting and preventing customer attrition using advanced machine learning and statistical analysis.

 - **Safety Metrics Assure Bot:**
-  Automated bot for real-time safety metrics monitoring and alerting, helping drive a safer experience for users.
+  Automated bot for real-time 50+ safety metrics monitoring and alerting, helping drive a safer experience for Uber users

 - **Market Basket Analyses:**
-  Deep-dive analytics into customer purchasing patterns to optimize offerings and boost business growth.
+  Deep-dive analytics into customer purchasing patterns using cross selling and upselling techniques to optimize offerings and boost business growth.

 ---